h16nning/typora-gitbook-theme/README.md

 # Gitbook Theme For Typora
 This typora theme is inspired by the [Gitbook](https://www.gitbook.com) document style.
 Nearly all user interfaces have been redesigned.
 It contains both a light and a dark theme.
 For best experience turn on `Preference Panel > Appearance > Unibody`.

 > This theme has been developed and tested for Windows 10 (both Classic and Unibody style).
 It has not been tested on macOS nor Linux.
-However, the core theme (not the UI still should still work).
+However, the core theme (not the UI) should work.
 ## Installation instructions
 1. Download the zipped project package.
 2. Copy the `gitbook-light.css` file and `gitbook-dark.css` file as well as the folder `gitbook` to your Typora theme library.